Cindy Carson Cindy Carson

 “Unstructured”

 A friend introduced me to a company called Career Direct.
 They gave career assessments and helped folks figure out what careers would be a good fit.
 Shizzam!
 I LOVED the concept, took the assessment and got the results.
-It said that I was highly unstructured and that I shouldn’t be in a job with lots of details or deadlines. (agh!)
-“Unstructured” sounded irresponsible.
-Undisciplined.
-Scattered.
+It said that I was highly unstructured and that I shouldn’t be in a job with lots of details or deadlines.
+(Agh!
+Are you kidding me?)
 I came from a structured home and had handled detailed work my whole life.
 Surely the assessment was wrong.
 It was just stress, I told myself.
+Also,“unstructured” sounded irresponsible.
+Undisciplined and scattered.
 I honestly disregarded the result as I knew it was incorrect.

 Work was interfering with my life . . . becoming my life.
 Sixty-hour work weeks were normal and I was discouraged and isolated.